martimlobao/dotfiles/README.md

 ## Installation

-On a fresh macOS install, run the following command to install Homebrew and run all scripts:
+On a fresh (or not so fresh) macOS install, run the following command to install Homebrew and run all scripts:

 ```bash
 curl -L http://dot.lobao.io | bash